Atmosera-CoPilot-Dev/self-paced/go/exercise-1/instructions.md

 ## Step 4

-Create a method of robot named \"initialize\" that takes an argument of type string.\
+Create a method of robot named "initialize" that takes an argument of type string.\
 Assign the argument to the name field of the robot